 Step 4: Select the crib mattress

 Crib mattresses are typically sold separately.
 Babyproductsmom is a big fan of Colgate crib mattresses because the company has been manufacturing crib mattress since 1955.
 It’s what they do.
-Any Colgate mattress will do the job just fine, from the Colgate Nuzzle Snuze to the Colgate Foam Supreme II, which is the one I buy regularly as a Babierge Trusted Partner (yes, Babyproductsmom rents baby gear to traveling parents and grandparents) because it’s budget friendly.
+Any Colgate mattress will do the job just fine, from the Colgate Nuzzle Snuze to the Colgate Foam Supreme II, which is the one I buy regularly for my baby gear rental business because it’s budget friendly.
 All Colgate crib mattresses are Greenguard certified.
 You can find Greenguard certified crib mattresses here, including Colgate.

 More Baby Furniture Secrets You Need to Know: